oxford24/oxford24.github.io/local.md

 Please register at the [Oxford University Store](https://www.oxforduniversitystores.co.uk/conferences-and-events/computer-science/events/applied-category-theory-and-mathematical-foundations-of-programming-semantics-co-located-conference).

+Early registration fees:

+* Five days student: £40
+* Wed-Fri student: £30
+* Five days: £140
+* Wed-Fri:  £110
+* MFPS dinner: £50

-There is an option on the form for an MFPS dinner.
+ There is an option during registration for an MFPS dinner.
 This is an option for all delegates.
 (For example, if you are giving a talk at ACT but would like to be part of the MFPS dinner then you are very welcome to sign up for it.)
 We are planning it for Wednesday 19 June after the session in memory of Phil Scott.
 We may also need to close the MFPS dinner registration early, possibly as early as 5 June.

-For those that don't need to pay, for example special session speakers, we will be in touch separately with a different form.

 Although this is planned as an in-person event, we are hoping to stream the talks, and there will be separate registraton route for that nearer the time.
 If you are hoping to present a talk remotely, please contact the programme chairs.

-Early registration fees:

-    * Five days student: £40
-    * Wed-Fri student: £30
-    * Five days: £140
-    * Wed-Fri:  £110
-    * MFPS dinner: £50

 **Early registration closes 31 May 2024**.